 6. Your company lacks sales culture

 Are your salespeople black sheep, or office rock stars?
 What happens at your water cooler?
 Complaining or collaboration?
 Are you OK with or unforgiving of failure?
 Does your leadership serve their juniors?
 If someone observed your office, for 5 minutes, on any given day, what conclusions would they draw?
 What about a day when you were not present?
 Would things be different?
+The people surrounding you and your team each day make a big difference.

 7. You have no means to deliver a behavioral correction